 Can owners, board members, or partners sign up even if they aren’t technically employees?

 Yes, provided that they are eligible for the other employee benefits at your business.

 Can seasonal or part-time employees take Optilegra?

 Seasonal employees cannot.
-For part-time, the employee must be eligible for your other employee benefits and willing to commit to taking the plan for 12 months at a time (or 24 months for Silver).
+For part-time, the employee must be eligible for your other employee benefits and willing to commit to taking the plan for 12 months at a time.